 Jackson Jon England is a fighter in every sense of the description, the latest in his family tree to have laced up the gloves which as witnessed his father, Grandfather and Uncles all stamp their mark in the pugilistic arts.

-Since that moment, an unbeaten run of eight contests commenced, culminating in winning the WBC Asian Silver crown in his stoppage victory over Jason Tinampay in March of 2020.
+Since that moment, an unbeaten run of eight contests commenced, culminating in winning the WBC Asia Super Featherweight title in his stoppage victory over Shiva Mishra in May of 2021.

 A couple of years of talking to Australian journalists, asking the opinion of their countries most eye catching fighters, Jackson’s name was constantly raised in conversation, prompting me to do my own research which I can confirm is legitimate.